-The focus of all partners is on community and family investment, representation and engagement in a range of local and citywide services accessible through community facilities such as schools and children's centres, developing an increased 'sense of place and belonging' for our children and young people, our parents of the future
+The focus of all partners is on community and family investment, representation and engagement in a range of local and citywide services accessible through community facilities such as schools and children's centres, developing an increased 'sense of place and belonging' for our children and young people, our parents of the future.

 We need to continue to build upon the development of integrated services through strengthening the working relationship between partners.
-This is all part of our shared journey, continually being shaped by radical changes in legislation and policy, through the Children Act 2004, 'Every Child Matters: Change For Children' and the Children's Plan, and is informed by the Department for Children, Schools and Families' "CYPP Guidance 2009".
+This is all part of our shared journey, continually being shaped by radical changes in legislation and policy, through the Children Act 2004, 'Every Child Matters: Change For Children' and the Children's Plan, and is informed by the Department for Children, Schools and Families' "Children and Young People's Plan Guidance 2009".

-Our values and principles
+Our Values and Principles